hackersanddesigners/chatty-pub/front/docs/CSS.md

 ```

 It is also possible to specify an exact font name, but it will only be used if it is actually available on your system.
 For example following statement will try to use Helvetica if available, but will fallback on a generic sans-serif font if not.
+(Note the quotes around the font name).

 ```css
 font-family: "Helvetica Neue", sans-serif;
 ```

-(Note the quotes around the font name)

-We have not yet implemented a way to upload and use fonts.
-Working on it!
+Also see the section on uploading fonts below.

 - [font-size](https://developer.mozilla.org/en-US/docs/Web/CSS/font-size) - The font-size CSS property sets the size of the font.
 Changing the font size also updates the sizes of the font size-relative <length> units, such as em, ex, and so forth.
 - [font-style](https://developer.mozilla.org/en-US/docs/Web/CSS/font-style) - The font-style CSS property sets whether a font should be styled with a normal, italic, or oblique face from its font-family.